 - A. General.
 Every division, except T-Ball and 5T, shall hold a competitive tournament at the end of the regular season.
-These tournaments may be single or double elimination, may include inter-league play between American and National League teams at the same level of play, and may be arranged by flights.
+These tournaments may be single or double elimination and may be arranged by flights.
 The format of the tournaments shall be determined by the Executive Committee.
-AA, AAA and Majors teams will be seeded by order of finish, using any required tie breakers specified above to determine final standings. - B. Rules.
+AA, AAA and Majors teams will be seeded by order of finish, using any required tie breakers specified above to determine final standings. - Rules.
 Regular season rules shall apply, except in "A" where score will be kept, and as set forth below. - C. Game Limits.
 For all post-season games, there are no inning limits for games tied after regulation play, except as outlined below.
 But, if a game at any level is stopped for either weather or darkness, and has progressed four complete innings or more (3 1⁄2 innings if the home team is ahead), the game will be considered a complete game. - For Non-Majors games, when the losing team cannot score enough runs to tie or win a game because of run limits, the game shall end. - For AAA games and below, no new inning will begin after 2 hours and 15 minutes, unless the game is tied and it is an elimination game (pool play games are NOT considered elimination games.) - If the outcome of the game (win/loss) has been determined at the 2-hour 15 mark, the game will end after the losing team has completed its at-bats during the current (and last) inning.